Cherry Blossom Festivals in Southern California (2026)

 La Cañada Flintridge

 Find ‘Pink Cloud’ cherry blossoms in the Japanese Garden.
-Their show-stopping ‘Beni Hoshi’ and ‘AKebono’ cherry blossoms will be flowering soon.
-Stay tuned for updates on their Instagram or visit their Bloom Calendar to see what’s blooming in real time.
+Follow updates on their Instagram or visit their Bloom Calendar and Flowering Tree Map to see what’s blooming in real time.

 Photo: The Huntington – Peach Blossoms